EDAG Worldwide

 Static child safety

-• Legally compliant design and positioning of ISOFIX brackets and top tether anchors, including the appropriate layout and stiffness calculation.
+• Legally compliant design and positioning of ISOFIX restraints and top tether anchorages:

 Dynamic child safety

-• Passenger safety calculations and design of restraint systems on the basis of CAE data.
+• Calculations for occupant protection and design of the restraint systems based on CAE data:

-• With our measures, our customers can guarantee optimum NCAP crash performance for all child seats used by EURO NCAP.
+• Our measures ensure that our customers achieve excellent crash performance for all child seats tested by Euro NCAP

-Do you need assistance with the optimisation of child safety in vehicles?
-Ingo Jatzek, our vehicle safety team leader will be happy to discuss any questions you might still have and show you the advantages of single-source hardware testing and calculation.
-Contact us at kisi@edag.com.
+Do you need support in optimizing child safety in vehicles?
+Our vehicle safety team leader, Ingo Jatzek, will be happy to discuss any questions you may have and show you the benefits of hardware testing and calculation from a single source.
+Simply write to us at kisi@edag.com.

 Presentation test bodies and child seats